noderat/tabcat/README.md

 ### Adding additional users

 New users will have to click the "Sign Up" link in Futon, using their (lowercase) email address as their username.
-Once they've signed up, enable their account by going to the `tabcat-data` database, clicking on Security, and adding their email to the Names section of members, just like you did with your own email.
+Once they've signed up, enable their account by going to the `tabcat-data` database, clicking on Security, and adding their email to the Names section of members, just like you did with your own email: `["new.user@somewhere.com", "youremail@somewhere.com"]`.

 ### Installing TabCAT